jyellick/obc-docs/whitepaper.md

 &nbsp;

-There are 3 potential deployment models: Cloud hosted 1 network, cloud hosted multiple networks, or within each participant’s intranet.
+There are three potential deployment models: Cloud-hosted one network, cloud-hosted multiple networks, or within each participant’s intranet.

-The simplest and most efficient topology is cloud hosted 1 network, where each participant owns a number of peer nodes, including validators.
-Even though the network is in cloud, hosted by a vendor, who owns the physical boxes, the participants contractually control the computing resources, making it decentralized within a centralized environment.
+The simplest and most efficient topology is cloud-hosted one network, where each participant owns a number of peer nodes, including validators.
+Even though the network is in the cloud, hosted by a vendor, who owns the physical boxes, the participants contractually control the computing resources, making it decentralized within a centralized environment.

-Cloud hosted multiple networks allow participants to have their peer nodes hosted by any cloud providers, given that peer nodes can connect to one another over HTTPs.
+Cloud-hosted multiple networks allow participants to have their peer nodes hosted by any cloud providers, given that peer nodes can connect to one another over HTTPs.

-Similar to cloud hosted multiple networks, using participants’ own networks is also possible via HTTPs channel.
+Similar to cloud-hosted multiple networks, using participants’ own networks is also possible via HTTPs channels.

 &nbsp;
 ## Conclusion